jescott07/event-driven-monte-carlo/README.md

 From these steps we evaluate $\Delta E$, and them we choose a random value of $N(\Delta E,c)$.
 Thus we have our new configuration $c'$.

+To implement this, we need a list with the folowing informations:

+1) The position of the occupied particle
+2) The direnction of the transitions, for exemple, up, down, right left
+3) The number of transitions of each $\Delta E$, where the maximum number of transitions is $2L^2$ where every transition has the same $\Delta E$